MUSIC MARKETING

 APPROACH | BIGGEST MISTAKES | SETTING GOALS | PLATFORMS | TESTING

-This might be the best marketing guide for artists you'll ever come across and touch on psychology in brand building/advertising, social media strategy, and paid media strategy.
+Hopefully this page will be a very valuable resource for you and touch on psychology in brand building/advertising, social media strategies, and paid media strategies.

-After collaborating with 1000s of artists on music video projects, I've come to recognize that many of them inadvertently get sucked into inefficient and often questionable marketing services.
+After working with 1000s of artists on music video projects, I've come to recognize that many of them inadvertently get sucked into inefficient and often questionable marketing services.

-This page aims to provide valuable insights and guidance.
+hope to provide some valuable insights and guidance from my experience.
 If you'd like my help along the way you can contact me here.

-Before we dive too deep, it's important to remember that even the best marketing strategies can only work when they sit on a sturdy operational foundation.
-When I talk about an operational foundation, I'm referring to a business that generates revenue or an artist who consistently performs shows or has clear direct paths of monetization – essentially, anything that consistently captures attention or generates income and not the idea of something that could.
+Before we dive too paid marketing, it's important to remember that even the best marketing strategies can only work when they sit on a sturdy operational foundation and great product.
+By this, I'm referring to a business that generates revenue or an artist who consistently performs shows or has clear direct paths of monetization – essentially, anything that consistently captures attention or generates income, and not the idea of something that could.

 The underlying principle is to possess something tangible and genuinely valuable that you can market, rather than just an idea of something that could be marketed.
 In one case good marketing always works, and in the other case, it rarely does.

-I understand that everyone starts somewhere, and the strategies I'll outline below are undoubtedly the least risky and most effective methods available.
-However, it's essential to set expectations and recognize that while growing brand awareness is possible and necessary in the beginning, if you currently don't have any significant paths to monetization, the likelihood of any marketing efforts covering the marketing costs diminishes significantly.
+I understand that everyone starts somewhere, and the strategies I'll outline below are undoubtedly the least risky and most effective methods available to grow your fanbase.
+However, it's essential to set expectations and recognize that while growing a fanbase is possible and necessary in the beginning, if you currently don't have any significant paths to monetization, the likelihood of any marketing efforts covering the marketing costs diminishes significantly.

 RISK MANAGEMENT AS A NEW ARTIST